genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Set `enable_logging_runs` to True will enable storage of analytics data.
 It stores for each job creation date, user email, size of query and target, batch type, and tool used.

-Since version 1.3.0, user email is anonymized by matching patterns defined in the `[analytics_groups]` section.
+Since version 1.3.0, user email is anonymize by matching patterns defined in the `[analytics_groups]` section.
 If no match is found, the email is replaced by an empty string.

 Set `disable_anonymous_analytics` to True will enable storage of email without anonymization like in previous versions.